shubhangi-singh21/My-Codes/Contribute.md

 `vi README.md`

-#### 4. Make a new branch ↪
+#### 4. Move to respective branch ↪

-Since now you're about to make your personal changes to the project, it's always a better idea to make a new branch.
+Since now you're about to make your personal changes to the project, it's always a better idea to make it in the correct branch.
 Run the following command:

-`git checkout -b <branch_name>`
-For example:
+For example, if you wish to add a competitive programming resource, run the following command to move to the correct branch:
-`git checkout -b competitive programming`
+`git checkout competitive-programming`

 #### 5. Commit all your changes ✅